lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 adding new general message types, and adding extended key usages to identify special CMP server authorizations.
-Introducing CMP version 3 to be used only for changes to the ASN.1 syntax, which are: support of EnvelopedData instead of EncryptedValue and hashAlg for indicating a hash AlgorithmIdentifier in certConf messages.
+Introducing CMP version 3 to be used only for changes to the ASN.1 syntax, which are: support of EnvelopedData instead of EncryptedValue, hashAlg for indicating a hash AlgorithmIdentifier in certConf messages, and RootCaKeyUpdateContent in ckuann messages.

 In addition to the changes specified in CMP Updates RFC 9480 this document adds support for management of KEM certificates.